An Overview of the 2% Rule in Real Estate Investing

 Can a Property Be Converted To Fit This Rule?

-While many properties don’t fit this rule, you can buy a “lesser” property and convert it into one that can fit this rule and provide you with a positive cash flow.
+While many properties don’t fit this rule, you can buy a “lesser” property and convert it into one that can fit this rule and provide you with a positive cash flow which you can then reinvest.
 However, in order to get more out of these properties, you have to do some digging.
 While this does defeat the purpose of the 2% rule, it will prevent you from losing out on properties with serious potential.
 If you find the property falls at about 1.3% or even 1%, it’s still worth investing in, and these percentages are much closer to the numbers you should be shooting for.

 All in all, the 2% rule can be used to give you an idea of how much positive cash flow a property can offer you, but under no circumstances should it be viewed as a hard rule.
 The rent for some properties is terribly undervalued in terms of rent.
 Some purchase prices are just as equally overpriced—and some are both!
 Sometimes, the best deals we find are the ones we make on our own.